-- 1. using existing structures such as suffixes to language build and create new words or phrases and to make new meaning - 2. applying culturally-appropriate protocols and consulting with Elders and/or community members when accessing language use of neighbouring cultural groups to access and build vocabulary, phrases and linguistic structures in [Language] - 3. investigating language revival efforts in their own community and neighbouring regions, for example, who and what is involved, successes, challenges and protocols, and what these efforts mean to Elders and/or community members - 4. understanding what resources and processes are available to build language, for example, linguistic resources and analogies from neighbouring languages, speakers, archival material - 5. understanding the importance of intergenerational collaboration in reviving languages, and discussing some of the associated challenges and successes - 6. analysing the authenticity of historical sources used in language building and discuss the strengths and limitations of these - 7. using culturally appropriate protocols when engaging with and learning from Aboriginal and Torres Strait Islander peoples and communities, for example, acknowledging the cultural and intellectual property rights and copyright of the sources of their language work and cultural knowledge such as song holders, story keepers, language informers, medicinal knowledge, composers and choreographers - 8. investigating programs and initiatives that maintain and strengthen language use, such as school languages programs, bilingual education, research programs, recording and archiving of material, websites, databases, and documentaries - 9. analysing historical documents and classifying content according to categories such as date, text genre (wordlist, letter), topic (Indigenous knowledge, environment, traditions, fishing/navigation, rules), purpose of the text and intention of the writer (to inform, prescribe, describe, assert authority); and presenting findings in chart or table form or by giving a presentation
+- 1. using existing structures such as suffixes to language build and create new words or phrases and to make new meaning - 2. applying culturally-appropriate protocols and consulting with Elders and/or community members when accessing language use of neighbouring cultural groups to access and build vocabulary, phrases and linguistic structures in [Language] - investigating the current status of Aboriginal languages and Torres Strait Islander languages and understanding why some are endangered or critically endangered, some need to be reclaimed/revived and others are strong and vibrant - investigating language revival efforts in their own community and neighbouring regions, for example, who and what is involved, successes, challenges and protocols, and what these efforts mean to Elders and local communities - 5. understanding what resources and processes are available to build language, for example, linguistic resources and analogies from neighbouring languages, speakers, archival material - 6. understanding the importance of intergenerational collaboration in reviving languages, and discussing some of the associated challenges and successes - 7. analysing the authenticity of historical sources used in language building and discuss the strengths and limitations of these - 8. using culturally appropriate protocols when engaging with and learning from First Nations Elders, community members and educators, for example, acknowledging the cultural and intellectual property rights and copyright of the sources of their language work and cultural knowledge such as song holders, story keepers, language informers, medicinal knowledge, composers and choreographers - investigating programs and initiatives that maintain and strengthen language use, such as school languages programs, bilingual education, research programs, recording and archiving of material, websites, databases, and documentaries - 10. analysing historical documents and classifying content according to categories such as date, text genre (wordlist, letter), topic (Indigenous knowledge, environment, traditions, fishing/navigation, rules), purpose of the text and intention of the writer (to inform, prescribe, describe, assert authority); and presenting findings in chart or table form or by giving a presentation reflect on and evaluate how identity is shaped by language(s), culture(s) and Country/Place, and how these affect ways of communicating